 Geoff Erichsen, Detective, Bill Golden, DA, Nichole Hillyer, Sue Lewis, LCSW, and Sue Skinner, MD, FAAP

-It is well known that young children are at higher risk for sexual abuse, and are not developmentally able to tell a trusted adult clearly what is happening to them.
-In this presentation, our multidisciplinary team follows the evolution of the case involving young girls, from first disclosure to prosecution, addressing critical issues along the way, such as safety in the home, history of the alleged offender, detailed case investigation and ultimately sentencing.
-We will address how crucial communication is amongst team members, and how ongoing coordination between partners ultimately supports children & families.
+It is well-known that young children are at higher risk for sexual abuse, and are not developmentally able to tell a trusted adult clearly what is happening to them.
+In this presentation, our multidisciplinary team follows the evolution of a case involving young girls, from first disclosure to prosecution, addressing critical issues along the way -- including safety in the home, history of the alleged offender, detailed case investigation, and, ultimately, sentencing.
+We will address how crucial communication is amongst team members, and how ongoing coordination between partners ultimately supports children and families.

 Thomas J. Valvano, MD

-In this session, Dr. Valvano, Medical Director of the Suspected Child Abuse and Neglect (SCAN) Program at Doernbecher Children’s Hospital and a Clinical Associate Professor of Pediatrics at Oregon Health & Science University will do a review of pediatric fractures types and biomechanics.
+In this session, Dr. Valvano -- Medical Director of the Suspected Child Abuse and Neglect (SCAN) Program at Doernbecher Children’s Hospital and a Clinical Associate Professor of Pediatrics at Oregon Health & Science University -- will do a review of pediatric fracture types and biomechanics.
 Dr. Valvano will discuss how to differentiate between accidental and inflicted fractures.
-A review of common bone disorders which may cause fractures and medical evaluation for a child presenting with a suspicious fracture will be discussed.
+A review of common bone disorders that may cause fractures and medical evaluations for children presenting with suspicious fractures will be discussed.

 Am I The Only One Who Feels This Way?
 Wellness Tools for your Personal Toolbox

 Elizabeth Tow, Dan Powers, LCSW, and Michael Sullivan